Modified TSception for Analyzing Driver Drowsiness and Mental Workload from EEG: Abstract

 \section{Abstract}

-Driver drowsiness remains a primary cause of traffic accidents, necessitating the development of real-time, reliable detection systems to ensure road safety.
-This study presents a Modified TSception architecture designed for the robust assessment of driver fatigue using Electroencephalography (EEG).
-The model introduces a novel hierarchical architecture that surpasses the original TSception by implementing a five-layer temporal refinement strategy to capture multi-scale brain dynamics.
-A key innovation is the use of Adaptive Average Pooling, which provides the structural flexibility to handle varying EEG input dimensions, and a two-stage fusion mechanism that optimizes the integration of spatiotemporal features for improved stability.
-When evaluated on the SEED-VIG dataset and compared against established methods—including SVM, Transformer, EEGNet, ConvNeXt, LMDA-Net, and the original TSception—the Modified TSception achieves a comparable accuracy of 83.46\% (vs. 83.15\% for the original).
-Critically, the proposed model exhibits a substantially reduced confidence interval (0.24 vs. 0.36), signifying a marked improvement in performance stability.
-Furthermore, the architecture's generalizability is validated on the STEW mental workload dataset, where it achieves state-of-the-art results with 95.93\% and 95.35\% accuracy for 2-class and 3-class classification, respectively.
-These improvements in consistency and cross-task generalizability underscore the effectiveness of the proposed modifications for reliable EEG-based monitoring of drowsiness and mental workload.
+Driver drowsiness is a leading cause of traffic accidents, necessitating real-time, reliable detection systems to ensure road safety.
+This study proposes a Modified TSception architecture for robust assessment of driver fatigue and mental workload using Electroencephalography (EEG).
+The model introduces a five-layer hierarchical temporal refinement strategy to capture multi-scale brain dynamics, surpassing the original TSception's three-layer approach.
+Key innovations include the use of Adaptive Average Pooling (ADP) for structural flexibility across varying EEG dimensions and a two-stage fusion mechanism to optimize spatiotemporal feature integration for improved stability.
+Evaluated on the SEED-VIG dataset, the Modified TSception achieves 83.46\% accuracy, comparable to the original model (83.15\%), but with a significantly reduced confidence interval (0.24 vs. 0.36), indicating better performance stability.
+The architecture's generalizability was further validated on the STEW mental workload dataset, achieving state-of-the-art accuracies of 95.93\% and 95.35\% for 2-class and 3-class classification, respectively.
+These results show that the proposed modifications improve consistency and cross-task generalizability, making the model a reliable framework for EEG-based safety monitoring.

 \begin{corrauthor} g\_siddhad\at cs.iitr.ac.in \end{corrauthor}